dissemia/disseminate/docs/language/tags/index.rst

 Tags
 ====

 Tags can add meaning to a block of text.
-In Disseminate, all tags are allowed.
+In disseminate, all tags are allowed.
 Tags start with an :code:`@` character, followed by a letter and one ore more letters or numbers.
-Tags have contents, which are contained within curly braces.
+Tags may have contents, which are contained within curly braces.
 The following list shows valid tags:

 ::